Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2022.1-to-2022.2.md

 ## Decal Projectors

 Starting from HDRP 14.x, the Angle Fade setting on Decal Projectors have been reworked to improve precision.
 As a result, Decal Projectors using angle fade may appear differently.

+## Path Tracing

+Path traced images can now be denoised using industry standard denoisers, and to better support this, a function has been added to the Path Tracing variant of material shaders, to dump albedo and normal values into Arbitrary Output Variables (AOVs).

+Another noteworthy change: continuation (indirect) rays used to be shot recursively, from the closesthit() function.
+Now, they are spawned from the ray generation shader, effectively replacing recursion with a loop.
+This allows to reach higher path depth than before, and to reflect this the Maximum Depth property has been upped from 10 to 32.

+Incidentally, part of the code has been refactored, including the private Path Tracing material API, and any custom shaders relying on this API will need an update.